Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 Students by the end of the course will be able to ...

-1. Identify & Describe
+1. Identify and describe architectures where the strengths of Go is are utilized.
+1. Design and implement command line interfaces, APIs, and bots in Go.
 1. Explain
 1. Compare & Contrast
-1. Design & Implement
 1. Master

 ## [TODO] Schedule